avidas/reliability-demo/README.md

 Python Reliability Testing Pipeline Demo
 ========================================

-The [packaged ios app](/bin) brings up https://fast-shore-1824.herokuapp.com/ on safari when the launch button is clicked.
+The [packaged iOS app](/bin) brings up https://fast-shore-1824.herokuapp.com/ on safari when the launch button is clicked.
 The web page has a button app-switch with an on click handler.
-When clicked, it updates broswer with url appiumdemo:// which is an url scheme that the ios app registered so on iOS simulator it will bring back the app.
+When clicked, it updates Browser with url appiumdemo:// which is an Url scheme that the ios app registered so on iOS simulator it will bring back the app.

 ### System requirements
 * XCode